rasteiro11/PogCoin/README.md

 # PogCoin™

-A cryptocurrency written in python
+A proof of work cryptocurrency written in python

 ```
  ________________________                         _________________________